liherz/functional_outcome_prediction_dl_vs_neurologists/README.md

   - `./SI_CSb_TMAX`: Results from the model based on TMAX perfusion maps
   - `./SI_CSb_TMAX_DWI`: Results from the model based on TMAX perfusion maps and DWI

-In each model folder, there is a file `test_`, containing all test predictions of the 5-fold CV.
-The ending `_bin` of the files indicates that the file contains the predictions for the binarized outcome.
+In each model folder, there is a file `test_`, containing all test predictions resulting from the 5-fold CV.
+The ending `_bin` of files indicates that the file contains the predictions for the binarized outcome.
 The predictions for the binarized outcome are obtained by summing up the predictions for the mRS classes 0-2 vs. 3-6.
-Each model folder additionally contains 5 folders (`fold0`, ..., `fold4`) summarizing the test results from the 5-fold CV for each fold:
+Each model folder additionally contains 5 folders (`fold0`, ..., `fold4`) summarizing the test results from the 5-fold CV for the respective fold:

 - `./trafo_`: test predictions
 - `./estimates`: estimates for the clinical variables resulting from the linear shift parts of the ONTRAMs
 - `./estimates_sd`: standard deviations corresponding to the normalized clinical variables